ThePythonologists/Eudoxus-API/README.md

 **DONATION

-If this project help you reduce time to select your canon books, you can give us a cup of coffee
+If this project helped you reduce time to select your canon books, you can give us a cup of coffee!